 Rather than not having a good set of policies or a set of policies that are constantly changing because you’re revising them, stop and remediate them.
 As part of that remediation, educate your users so they understand why you’re implementing technology changes.
 Doing so moves them from being potential antagonists to being supporters and adopters.

-For a compliance foundation, we employ Microsoft’s Azure Active Directory as our policy engine because it helps us verify and ensure that our identities are healthy.
+For a compliance foundation, we employ Microsoft Entra ID (formerly known as Azure Active Directory) as our policy engine because it helps us verify and ensure that our identities are healthy.
 We also use Microsoft Purview because it’s the framework that provides a complete set of compliance tools.
 Purview lets IT organization see and manage the flow of data through the IT infrastructure.
 It also enables device management and helps us answer questions like:

 - How do we make sure a device is compliant?